Voulk/QE/resto-druid/raid.md

 So, we’ve learned a little bit about our spells, but perhaps more importantly we must learn when to cast what.
 This can sometimes be encounter specific so think of these as general strategies that can work well in a wide variety of situations.

 &nbsp;
-&nbsp;

 ## Raid Healing Strategy
 To raid heal as a Resto Druid you will learn to **anticipate damage**.
 This can be a very rewarding play style as you’ll find your numbers going steadily up as you learn how best to heal each boss.
-It can be easy as a new player to react to damage going out by casting <WH>Rejuvenation</WH>s on damaged players which is acceptable but not optimal.
+It can be easy as a new player to react to damage going out by casting <WH>Rejuvenation</WH>s on damaged players but you want to try and ascribe more meaning into your casts than that.

 ## How to Ramp
 A ramp is a sequence of play where you prepare for damage on the raid (primarily with Rejuvenation) and then pay off your work with major cooldowns like Flourish.
 This healing pattern helps to cover the most dangerous moments of the fight, and lets your spells synergize with each other for massive payoffs.
 You might hear this style of healing referred to as "ramp based" or "preemptive".
 Most mistakes in raid are due to poorly sequencing these ramp sequences so study this section carefully.